The Complete Uk lawn glossary

 Core Aeration

-Aeration using hollow tines that remove plugs (cores) of soil, typically 10 to 15mm in diameter and 75 to 100mm deep.
-The cores are left on the surface or collected.
+Aeration using hollow tines that remove plugs of soil, typically 75 to 100mm deep.

 Robbie's Take

 This is the gold standard of aeration.
-Yes, your lawn looks like a crime scene afterwards with all those plugs on the surface.
-Leave them.
-They'll break down with rain or you can drag a mat over to crumble them.
+Yes, your lawn looks like a crime scene afterwards.
+Leave those cores.
 The benefits are worth the temporary mess.

 Creeping Buttercup

-A common UK lawn weed with glossy yellow flowers and distinctive three lobed leaves.
+A common UK lawn weed with glossy yellow flowers.
 Spreads by runners (stolons) as well as seed.
+Thrives in damp, compacted soil.

 Robbie's Take

 Buttercup is telling you something about your soil.
-Yes, spray it with a selective herbicide, but also ask why it's thriving.
+Spray it, but also ask why it's thriving.
 Usually it's wet, compacted ground.
-Aerate, improve drainage, and you'll have fewer buttercup problems long term.
+Aerate, improve drainage.

 D